HOW DOES GROUP THERAPY WORK?

 Group therapy involves small groups of typically 6-12 people and a therapist.
 The sessions are confidential and members have the opportunity to work together with the support of a therapist on a different range of issues.

 The idea of joining a therapy group can seem a little strange, even scary at first.
-This may be because many people can feel weird with the idea of talking to strangers or maybe ashamed about particular behaviour or other aspects of themselves.
+This may be because many people can feel weird with the idea of talking to strangers or maybe ashamed about a particular behaviour or other aspects of themselves.

 Does this resonate with you?
-If it does, I hear you… But let me offer you some reassurance.
+If it does, I hear you… Let me offer you some reassurance.
 Many people I work with are surprised to learn that their experiences, thoughts and feelings are actually similar to other members’ and that they quickly feel at ease in the first session.
 Working therapeutically in a group helps members to alleviate feelings of isolation, shame and realise that their experience is valid and a part of being human.

 Please feel free to get in touch for further information or questions about group therapy.